federgraph/RiggVar-RG38/doc/RotaForm1.md

 - Then I published an application to the store - the FMX application - featuring a 3D graph which some say looks better.
-- Then, years later, I wanted to update the application and reintroduce features, like for example part two of the computation, and the 2D graph which can show the result.
+- Then, years later, I wanted to update the application and reintroduce features, like for example part two of the computation, together with the 2D graph.
 - And then, month later, I thought that some sort of a *painters algorithm* to improve the 3D impression would be nice, to see what is in front.